-The number of crime incidents in Tulsa saw an overall decrease last week, for the second week in a row, according to data from SpotCrime, which collects data from police agencies and validated sources.
-Incidents fell to 283 for the week of May 20, down from 395 the week before.
+The number of crime incidents in Tulsa saw an overall decrease last week, after a previous rise, according to data from SpotCrime, which collects reports from police agencies and validated sources.
+Incidents fell to 382 for the week of Sept.
+2, down from 464 the week before.

 The specific offenses that decreased the most were theft and burglary.
-Theft fell to 155 incidents last week, from 233 the week before.
-Burglary went from 89 to 43.
-Reports of theft have continued to fall for the last two weeks.
+Theft fell to 228 incidents last week, from 275 the week before.
+Burglary went from 85 to 70.

-Looking at crime patterns in different areas of the city, Downtown, Kendall - Whittier and Springdale had the most reported incidents last week.
-Downtown was at the top of the list the previous week as well.
+As far as where crime is concentrated in the city, Kendall–Whittier, McClure Park and Downtown had the most reported incidents last week.
+Kendall–Whittier and McClure Park were at the top of the list the previous week as well.

-McClure Park experienced the largest drop in crime.
-Crime reports in Brookside also fell, after increasing the week before, and incidents in Kendall - Tennants are down considerably as well.
+Springdale experienced the largest drop in crime; incidents in the neighborhood have been falling for two weeks in a row.
+Crime reports in Carriage Trail also fell, after increasing the week before, and incidents in Xyler are down considerably as well.

-Regarding day and time factors, Tuesday, Monday and Thursday continued to see the most crime incidents last week.
-The largest decrease from the previous week occurred on Saturday, Sunday and Tuesday.
-Comparing times of day, late morning, late afternoon and evening saw the most crime last week.
+Regarding day and time factors, Wednesday, Thursday and Friday had the most crime incidents last week.
+The largest decrease from the previous week occurred on Sunday, Tuesday and Thursday, while incidents on Wednesday went up.
+Comparing times of day, after midnight, evening and late night continue to see the most crime incidents.

 To report a crime in progress or life-threatening emergency, call 911.
 To report a non-urgent crime or complaint, contact your local police department.

 Head to SpotCrime to get free local crime alerts in your area.

 This story was created automatically using local crime data, then reviewed by an editor.
 Click here for more about our data sources and local crime methodology.
 Got thoughts about what we're doing?
 Go here to share your feedback.